-10 males arrested after UK police officer is slain
+UK police officer slain investigating robbery, 10 arrested

-LONDON (AP) — Thames Valley police say a British police officer investigating a reported burglary has been killed.
-Ten males have been arrested and are in custody, including a 13-year-old.
+LONDON (AP) — British police say a police officer investigating a reported burglary in southeast England has been killed, and they have arrested and detained 10 males in the case, including a 13-year-old.

 Prime Minister Boris Johnson says he is “deeply shocked and appalled” by the death of Thames Valley police officer Andrew Harper.
 Johnson says in a tweet that his thoughts are with Harper’s family, friends and colleagues.